dongliang3571/TOTP-Generator/README.md

 ## TOTP Generator

-This is a time-based one time password generator.
+This is a time-based one time password generator(totp generator).

 Based on two IETF documents:
 - https://tools.ietf.org/html/rfc6238